rao-dotcom/2021-hardware-miniproj/README.md

 This project will be done in multiple steps.
 The first part is the setup of the Raspberry Pi hardware.

 The second part is an exercise to gain familiarity with Python and embedded sensors.
 It will require the Raspberry Pi OS to be working.
-It will be released Monday, September 6, 2021.

-The third part using the Raspberry Pi as a wireless sensor will be released Thursday, September 9, 2021.
+The third part is using the Raspberry Pi as a wireless sensor with WiFi and Bluetooth.

 ## Part 1: setup Raspberry Pi